3Hren/blackhole/README.md

 Unlike previous Blackhole versions now string formatter uses python-like syntax for describing patterns with using `{}` placeholders and format specifications inside.
-Moreover now you can specify timestamp specification directly inside the general pattern or even format it as an microseconds number since epoch.
+Moreover now you can specify timestamp specification directly inside the general pattern or even format it as a microseconds number since epoch.

 For example we have the given pattern:
 ```